shipcloud/shipcloud-for-woocommerce/README.txt

 8. Adjust sender and/or receiver addresses base on your current use case

 == Changelog ==

+= 1.3.1 =
+* Fixed: Postcode not taken from Settings
+* Fixed: Create shipment form not fully shown
+* Fixed: Invoiceaddress field "suite" not used for creating shipping label

 = 1.3.0 =
 * Enhanced: Made Plugin WordPress.org ready